 The County also evaluated development standards in commercial districts, which allow multi-unit developments where the ground floor use is commercial.
 In the C-O, C-G, C-FS, C-RS, C-R, and C-X zones, the maximum density could be reached with a mix of studio, one, and two-bedroom units.
 In the C-N and C-C zones, the height limitation in the zone would limit unit sizes at the maximum unit density to SRO or studio-sized units.
-On a half-acre lot, one-bedroom units could also be developed on projects in these zones at the maximum unit density permitted.
-While development standards in these zones are not considered to be a constraint, as part of its review of flexible development standards (Program 2-1) the County will review the feasibility of increasing height limits in these zones for projects with affordable units in order to allow for larger unit sizes.
+On a half-acre lot, one-bedroom units could also be developed on projects in these zones at the maximum unit density to be a constraint, as part of its review of flexible development standards (Program 2-1) the County will review the feasibility of increasing height limits in these zones for projects with affordable units in order to allow for larger unit sizes.